uweschmitt/emzed/website/tour.rst

-This section demonstrates some operations on tables, which are a central data structure in *eMZed*, you have allready seen them above as peak tables.
+This section demonstrates some operations on tables, which are a central data structure in *eMZed*, you have already seen them above as peak tables.

 An easy way to create tables is to parse a *csv* file.
 This is how the content of ``example.csv`` looks like: